MadHattz/AnimeFever/README.md

 # AnimeFever
-Class Web Project
+Class Web Project: Website Link: https://animefever.herokuapp.com/
-//This Is The Documentation for Anime Fever //Elvis Esene - 100748500
+//This Is The Documentation for Anime Fever //

 For the entire website disign and css i created my own css formatting (app.css)